 Performance Optimization:

 SRE teams focus on analyzing system performance to identify bottlenecks and inefficiencies.
-To optimize performance, a site reliability engineer often uses load testing software, to simulate real-world traffic and stress conditions.
+To optimize performance, a site reliability engineer often uses best online load testing tools, to simulate real-world traffic and stress conditions.

 Capacity Planning: